-The following directors are continuing in office.
-Additional information regarding their experience, skills and qualifications to serve as a member of the Board can be found in the Proxy Statement under Proposal No. 1 - Election of Directors.
+The following Class III directors are continuing in office for a term ending at the 2021 annual general meeting of shareholders.
+Additional information regarding their experience, skills and qualifications to serve as a member of the Board can be found in the Proxy Statement under Proposal 1 - Election of Directors.
+Charles G. Phillips III has retired from the Board effective April 20, 2020 and will not stand for re-election.